 There are five phases of ethical hacking:

 First off, the ethical hacker will gather information about his/her target.
-The target could be anything: a website, a person, a web server.
+The target could be anything: a website, a person, or a web server.

 If the target is a website, for example, then the ethical hacker will secure details like the IP address of the website, the type of framework used to build the website, whether it’s hosted on a shared server or a dedicated server, whether the website is built with a content management system, etc.